 Churchill is also only a two hour flight from Winnipeg, which means you might only have one layover before being able to see the Polar Lights!
 Here, you can experience the northern lights in a Tundra Buggy and in the Thanadelthur Lounge.
 Add some wine and appetizers to your viewing experience, and you are good to go!

 Finally, your chances of seeing the aurora borealis are fantastic in Churchill.
-The lights can be seen about 300 times a year—at 365 days in a year, that’s pretty good odds that you will see them!
+Situated under the auroral oval, there's a pretty good odds that you will see them!

 Ready to see the northern lights in person?